HIV and Dementia

 How is HIV-associated dementia diagnosed?

 - Mental status test.
-This is a brief and simple test of memory and some other common cognitive or thinking skills.
+This is a brief, simple test of memory and other common thinking skills.
 It is usually part of a complete neurological exam.

 - MRI.
-An imaging test that uses a combination of large magnets, radiofrequencies, and a computer to make detailed images of organs and structures in the body.
+An imaging test that uses large magnets, radio waves, and a computer to make detailed pictures of organs and body structures.

 - CT scan.
-An imaging test that uses a combination of X-rays and computer technology to make horizontal (axial) images, often called slices, of the body.
+An imaging test that uses X-rays and computers to make pictures of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - Spinal fluid test.
-A procedure performed by inserting a hollow needle into the lower back (lumbar spine).
+A healthcare provider does this test by putting a hollow needle into the lower back (lumbar spine).
+The provider tests the fluid.

 How is HIV-associated dementia treated?